INFORMATION ARRIVING IN THE MAIL TO HELP YOU BETTER PREPARE FOR FLOODS AND NATURAL HAZARDS

 Flooding is one of the highest risks to residents of the Banana Shire with a number of flood events having occurred over recent years.
 As such Banana Shire Council has recently completed a flood study for the Shire.

 One outcome of the study is the development of a number of flood hazard maps to improve knowledge of the potential flood risk to the region.
-In the mail over the coming days you will receive a USB containing these flood hazard maps to assist you in understanding this hazard risk.
+These will be distributed to Banana Shire residents in the identified flood affected areas.

 Also included is other information to assist you in preparing for natural hazard events to enable you to be better prepared and able to respond and recover from such events should they occur.